LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 *   For every `CCM` in `inboxUpdate.crossChainMessages`:
     *   Validate that `ownChainID == CCM.receivingChainID`.
     *   Validate the format of `CCM` according to the `validateFormat` function provided in [LIP "Introduce cross-chain messages"][CCM-LIP-validateFormat].
-*   Validate that the first CCM in `inboxUpdate.crossChainMessages` has `CCM.index == partnerChain.inbox.size`.
-*   Validate that all CCMs in `inboxUpdate.crossChainMessages` have increasing and sequential index property.
 *   If one of those validation points fails:
     *   `terminateChain(partnerChainID)` as specified in [LIP "Introduce Interoperability module"][base-interoperability-LIP].
     *   Exit the transaction processing, the CCU has no further effect.